Edmund Dummer (naval engineer): 1682 voyage to the Mediterranean

 By April 1683, he was in Toulon where he took the opportunity to carry out a little informal espionage: "They with much readiness permit you to go aboard their ships, but it is in such regularity, as not to be done but by a note, under the hand of a special officer".
 Amongst the 50 or more vessels in the harbour was the Royal Louis and two more first-rate vessels.
 Dummer described the fleet as a "good fleet, but in appearance ill built, or through some weakness in long living have generally put their wales a little straight in the midships".
 He described the Royal Louis as "a great ship and glorious in her first carving, no doubt; but to my judgment not of good proportion, nor good workmanship, her figure under water I know not, nor is that above to be admired".

 Dummer reported that in Toulon, "all ships great & small are built on launches, and are careened when their occasions require it; for here are no docks, an obligation we are not tied to".
 He also made drawings of the new fortifications then under construction to the designs of Vauban.

 On 14 April 1683, he arrived at Marseille the home of the French King's galleys, of which there were 35 in the harbour.
 He described the galleys as "the most polite and beautiful I ever saw".

-During the voyage, Dummer diligently carried out the King's orders to make "observations upon all foreign shipping", from Cadiz to Constantinople.
+During the voyage, Dummer diligently carried out the King's orders to make "observations upon all foreign shipping", from Cádiz to Constantinople.
 His journal described each vessel, both large and small, in great detail accompanied by both watercolour views and three-dimensional skeleton models.

-In July 1683 Dummer sailed homewards from Livorno in the Swallow via the Balearic Islands, Málaga, Alicante, Gibraltar and Cadiz, where on 13 September he received orders to attend Lord Dartmouth in Tangier and stay until the English garrison was given up and destroyed, on 6 February 1684.
+In July 1683 Dummer sailed homewards from Livorno in the Swallow via the Balearic Islands, Málaga, Alicante, Gibraltar and Cádiz, where on 13 September he received orders to attend Lord Dartmouth in Tangier and stay until the English garrison was given up and destroyed, on 6 February 1684.
 Dummer returned to England accompanied by Samuel Pepys who had been in Tangier assisting Lord Dartmouth with the evacuation and abandonment of the British colony; they travelled back through Spain, arriving back in England after a particularly rough passage on 30 March 1684.
 By the end of the year his expenses, which amounted to £150 10s 6d – 50% more than his initial estimate – had been reimbursed.

 On the completion of the voyage, Dummer produced a "sumptuous volume" which is now in the British Library.